 The term neural refers to the nervous system, while stenosis signifies the act of narrowing.
 Hence, Neural Foraminal Stenosis, is also termed as neural foraminal narrowing.
 It is basically the narrowing or compression of the foramina or the open spaces between vertebrae.

-The location of the vertebral foramen is on either sides i.e. it is present on left and right of the spine.
+The location of the vertebral foramen is on either side i.e. it is present on left and right of the spine.
 It stretches from the cervical spine up to the lumbar spine.
-The nerves enter and exit through the space provided by these openings, as they passes through the spinal column to various parts of body to send and receive signals.
+The nerves enter and exit through the space provided by these openings, as they pass through the spinal column to various parts of the body to send and receive signals.